Courtney Gibson wearing a red blazer and glasses

 • Created of the Adelaide Studios Artist Residency, in partnership with the Samstag Museum, the Adelaide Film Festival and philanthropic sources.

-• Introduced the Doing It Differently initiative re-think conventional, non-family-friendly production methodologies in response to research by Women in Film & Television (WIFT) Australia and RMIT.
+• Introduced the Doing It Differently initiative to re-think conventional, non-family-friendly production methodologies in response to research by Women in Film & Television (WIFT) Australia and RMIT.

 • Conceived and co-developed Centralised, an indigenous skills & content development initiative in South Australia & the NT, in partnership with Screen NT, Screen Australia, the ABC, SBS and AFTRS.